A Brief history of Pysanky

 The Brief and Unofficial History of Pysanky

 When did Pysanky have its beginnings?
-Well to tell you the truth, no one really knows for sure.
-It is estimated that the practice started well before Christianity came to Ukraine.
-To learn about Christianity in Ukraine , CLICK HERE Some experts estimate the art form to be many 1000's of years old.
-There are many ancient cultures in what is now present day Ukraine.
-There were the Scythian peoples (4th Century BC), mentioned in the bible.
-Much older , was the Trypillian Culture (5400 - 2400 BC).
-More information on the Trypillian culture can be found by CLICKING HERE.
-So you see there were some very ancient cultures in that part of the world.
-You can also gain an understanding by looking at the present day Pysanky designs.
-These designs have been handed down throughout time, mother to daughter, grandparent to grandchild.
-Some regions in Ukraine are very strict on how the designs are made, allowing for no variation.
+No one really knows for sure.
+It is estimated that the practice started well before Christianity came to the lands of Ukraine, then known as Kyivan-Rus' (not Russia.)
+Some experts estimate the art form to be many thousands of years old.
+There were many ancient cultures in what is now present day Ukraine.
+For example, the Scythian people (4th Century BC) are mentioned in the Bible (in the book of Colossians.)
+Much older than the Scythians, was the Trypillian Culture (5400 - 2400 BC.)
+The Trypillian and other cultures in this part of the world influenced the types of motifs, colors, and designs that the ancient people "wrote" on their pysanky.
+Consider the fact that designs used in the present day are often very ancient designs.
+They have been handed down throughout time, from mother to daughter, from grandparent to grandchild, etc. Some regions in Ukraine are very strict on how the designs are made, and allow very little variation.
+Even today, one can sometimes determine from where the artist came by the designs and colors on his or her pysanky.

-During these pre-Christian pagan times, Pysanky was used as a talisman or good luck charm.
-The egg alone was a powerful symbol in its own right, because it contained the essence of life.
-You have to understand that the pagans felt very powerless against the forces of nature.
-Harsh weather, fire or poor hunting could result in starvation.
-Why not have a little extra insurance?
-Surely, burying an egg with a bountiful harvest depicted on its shell in your wheat field could do no harm.
-After centuries of repeating this practice in such a bountiful place as Ukraine, it becomes the way of life.
-Then a Pysanky depicting a rooster given to a newly wedded bride may bring many children?
-Perhaps a Pysanky depicting many horses may bring wealth and prosperity to someone in want?
-Sounds like a plan to me.
+During these pre-Christian pagan times, the egg alone was a powerful symbol in its own right, because it contained the essence of life.
+To write symbols and designs on the egg, called the "pysanka," was to transform it into a talisman or good luck charm, as the people may have felt powerless against the forces of nature.
+Harsh weather, fire, or poor hunting could result in starvation.
+Why not have a little extra assurance?
+Surely, burying an egg, which depicted on its shell a bountiful harvest in the wheat field could do no harm?
+Or, perhaps depicting a rooster would bring to the newly-wedded bride many children?
+Or, many horses may bring wealth and prosperity to someone in want?

 CLICK HERE FOR THE CLASS INDEX